AARP Andrus Award for Community Service

 - The achievements, accomplishments or service on which nominations are based must have been performed on a volunteer basis, without pay.
 Volunteers receiving small stipends to cover costs associated with the volunteer activity are eligible.

 - The achievements, accomplishments or service on which the nominations are based must reflect AARP's vision and purpose (see below)

 - The achievements, accomplishments or service on which the nominations are based must be replicable and inspire others to serve

 - Partisan political achievements, accomplishments or service may not be considered

-- Couples or partners who perform service together are eligible; however, teams are not
+- Married couples or domestic partners who perform service together are eligible; however, teams are not

 - The recipient must live in the awarding state

 - Previous Andrus Award recipients are not eligible